 One attendee asked, “Are there any current metrics to support some of the “new” formats?”

 Jennifer responded, “That’s an interesting question.
 There aren’t a lot of metrics out there yet.
 And the ones being used may not be the best.
 For example, saying that because there were 200 downloads of a file, it’s useful.
 I don’t think counting clicks or downloads is a good measure.
 It doesn’t mean that people used the content or read it.
 We need to get beyond counting clicks.
 We are in the process of trying to figure out metrics, and the question is, ‘do we need to assess everything?’
 [Most importantly,] the content [needs to be] where and when people are learning .That makes us successful.
 It’s up to us as a training organization to make sure that learners have the content they need.”

 Another participant added, “The best results are in the performance of the employees.
 Have their success rates gone up?”

 In chat, the question came up, “How about how to refresh people on content they have already been certified in?”

 Jennifer replied, “This is a great use of a lot of the modern workplace techniques, like microlearning, for example.
 What I suggest is that you embed the job aid tools in to the formal course (checklists, evaluation tools, job aids, videos) and teach them how to use it.
 That way, it’s not them looking at something they’ve never seen before when they’re looking at it six months later in the moment of need.
 Teach them how to use the refresher tools.
 And if you want to keep creating new tools, I suggest creating a community of practice, discussion board, or mailing list that announce when new tools are available.
 People will have to look for them, but you’re giving them the idea that they’re there.”

-And for additional information and thoughts on the modern classroom (and other important virtual classroom topics), check out the many other posts on Jennifer's blog, Getting InSync.
-You can even sign up to receive the blog by email.
+For additional information and thoughts on the modern classroom (and other important virtual classroom topics), check out the many other posts on Jennifer's blog, Getting InSync.